LowPowerLab/SPIFlash/README.md

 <br/>Minimal modifications should allow chips that have different page size to work.
 <br/>DEPENDS ON: Arduino *SPI library*.
 <br/>
 This library was primarily developed to enable **safe** wireless programming on Moteino nodes and Moteino based applications such as the SwitchMote.
-This has been documented at (lowpowerlab)[http://lowpowerlab.com/blog/category/moteino/wireless-programming/].
-(Dualoptiboot)[https://github.com/LowPowerLab/DualOptiboot] (all Moteinos come with it) and (WirelessProgramming library)[https://github.com/LowPowerLab/WirelessProgramming] are required to be able to wirelessly re-flash a remote Moteino.
+This has been documented at [lowpowerlab](http://lowpowerlab.com/blog/category/moteino/wireless-programming/).
+[Dualoptiboot](https://github.com/LowPowerLab/DualOptiboot) (all Moteinos come with it) and [WirelessProgramming library](https://github.com/LowPowerLab/WirelessProgramming) are required to be able to wirelessly re-flash a remote Moteino.

 ###Installation
 Copy the content of this library in the "Arduino/libraries/SPIFlash" folder.